avital0411-create/NVDA-TimeSeries/README.md

 ---

-✨ This portfolio demonstrates practical skills in econometrics, time series forecasting, panel data modeling, and linear regression using **R**.

-3. Open the relevant R script (`.R` file)
-4. Run the script to reproduce the analysis and results
+## 4. Linear Regression — Car Price Prediction (Python)

+### Methods
+- Data cleaning: removal of duplicates and outliers
+- Exploratory visualization: histograms, scatter plots, and correlation heatmap
+- Feature engineering: interaction terms
+- Model fitting with `statsmodels` (OLS)
+- Evaluation with RMSE and R²; residual diagnostics and Actual vs. Predicted comparison

+### File
+- `Car_Price_Linear_Regression.ipynb` – Jupyter Notebook containing the full workflow

+### Key Outcomes
+- Built and validated a linear regression model to predict car prices
+- Achieved high model accuracy (R² ≈ 0.99, RMSE ≈ 94.7)

 ---

+## How to Use
+1. Clone or download this repository
+2. Open the relevant R script (`.R` file) or Python notebook (`.ipynb` file)
+3. Run the code to reproduce the analysis and results

+---

+This portfolio demonstrates practical skills in linear regression, time series forecasting, panel data modeling, and machine learning using R and Python.

 ✨ This portfolio demonstrates practical skills in econometrics, time series forecasting, and panel data modeling using **R**.